AoDev/bard-router/documentation/docs/component_link.md

 sidebar_label: "<Link/>"
 ---

+The Link component lets your users navigate through your UI.

 `Link` gets two props: `to` and `params` that represents a routing request.

 To help with typical UI patterns, you can automatically get an `active` CSS class on your link if it matches the current route, by setting the `autoActive` attribute.